DorShaer/pyrate/README.md

 ## Usage

-The `pyrate` application takes a few arguments:
+The `pyrate` application takes few arguments:

 1. `--url` - the URL to test
 2. `--rate` - number of requests per second, deafult is 5